Michaelariasdls/Michaelariasdls/README.md

 <h3 align="center">A passionate full-stack developer from Boston, MA</h3>

 ### What im working on
-I’m currently working on functionality in websites Currently learning Node.js, React.js & MongoDB
+I’m working on functionality in full-stack applications Currently learning Node.js, React.js & MongoDB

 ### Skills